-Course Outline
+Course Rationale

-International law and policy assume critical importance in the global quest for energy transition from a fossil fuel-driven economic development model to a low-carbon future.
-Global energy relations today are characterized by a thickening web of international agreements and institutional processes, including mechanisms for compulsory dispute settlement at the inter-State level.
-Hence, the regulation of energy activities in every State take shape against the backdrop of international legal obligations and multilateral processes amidst heightened concerns over global warming and climate change as well as North-South developmental disparities.
+International law and policy assumes critical importance in the global quest for energy transition from a fossil fuel-driven economic development model to a low-carbon future.
+Global energy relations today is characterized by a thickening web of international agreements and institutional processes, including mechanisms for compulsory dispute settlement at the inter-State level.
+Hence, the regulation of energy activities in every State take shape against the backdrop of international legal obligations and multilateral processes amidst heightened concerns over global warming and climate change as well as the North-South developmental disparities.

 The course seeks to familiarise the student with the institutional frameworks and processes of international energy governance today.
 The course will introduce the student to the ways in which the rules and principles of international law undergird the national regulation of energy activities.
-The course will enable the student to identify and understand the main sources of international legal obligations vis -a- vis the energy sector; the multilateral processes of norm creation and the mechanisms for authoritative interpretation of applicable norms on questions of global energy.
+The course will enable the student to identify and understand the main sources of International legal obligations vis -a- vis the energy sector; the multilateral processes of norm creation and the mechanisms for authoritative interpretation of applicable norms on questions of global energy.
+The course will further review a range of contemporary debates relating to global energy governance.